utibeabasi6/nginx-website-docker/README.md

-# CI/CD pipeline to automatically build and push a docker image to docker hub
+# CI/CD pipeline to automatically build and push a docker image to docker hub with github actions